-We start shifting into worship at 5 PM.
-You are welcome to arrive around 4:45 PM if you like to get acquainted with us.
+We start shifting into worship at 4 PM.
+You are welcome to arrive around 3:45 PM if you like to get acquainted with us.
 Arrive closer to the hour, if you would prefer to just slip into a seat.
-Our worship ends somewhere between 6:30 and 7:00 PM.
+Our worship ends somewhere around 5:00 and refreshments 5:30 PM.

-Dinner Church is Church is two ways.
-The Church is present because we gather in the Spirit of Jesus Christ.
+We gather in the Spirit of Jesus Christ.
 We are a community of love, where dividing walls are broken down.
-Dinner Church is also church because are a worshiping community.
+The Welcome Table is also a worshiping community.
 We listen to the Word of God from scripture and we listen to the Word of God speaking to us.
 We pray for the world and one another.
 And we sing together!

 Yes.
-Dinner Church is the Lord’s Table.
-During our worship, we give thanks, bless, break and pour out the bread and juice that – when shared – are a sign and seal of communion with Jesus Christ.
+The Welcome Table is the Lord’s Table.
+Once a month during our worship, we give thanks, bless, break and pour out the bread and juice that – when shared – are a sign and seal of communion with Jesus Christ.
 You are invited to eat and drink this meal with us.
 Or you can simply pass the bread and cup to the person next to you.

 Yes!
 Children of all ages are very welcome.
 Think of this like a family reunion; everyone is super glad to see every generation.
 There is no “children’s table” where kids are separated out.
-We do have a few highchairs, rocking chairs, quilts on the floor for crawlers, and space to spin or pace.
+There is space for children to move around, some quiet books and blocks.
 We are probably more comfortable with your children’s squirming and noises than you are, but if you feel the need to step out, there is an open space where you can stay connected to worship.
 If you need to get home before worship is entirely over, your time at the table is still a gift us and – we hope – to your family.

 What if I have dietary restrictions?

 The church has handicapped parking, curb cuts and is all on one floor.
+We have a Ring doorbell at the entrance that accommodates wheelchairs; we will be there in a jiffy.
 Restrooms are close to the worship space and have handicapped stalls.
 The service does not require reading other than a couple of songs whose words are displayed on a large screen.
 Worship takes place with conversation around multiple tables, which can be challenging with some hearing aids.

-Dinner Church is at 8170 Hague Road, Indianapolis Sundays @ 5 PM
+The Welcome Table is at 8170 Hague Road, Indianapolis on the first and third Sundays of the month @ 4 PM

 Got questions?
 317-849-1930 or firstname.lastname@example.org